GUIDE 2024

 • Functional: The functional resume is also known as the skills-based resume.
 What differentiates this format from the other two is that it focuses more on your skills than your work experience.

 • Combination/hybrid: This format combines the other two formats and focuses on both skills and experiences.
+This format is particularly effective for showcasing a diverse range of knowledge management roles and experiences.

 The reverse-chronological format is the most popular resume format with recruiters and hiring managers.
 It provides a neat summary of your work experience.
 You can also use it if you know that your resume will go through ATS software.